 \section{Abstract}

-We study the behavior of the Gaussian concentration bound (GCB) under stochastic time evolution.
-More precisely, in the context of Markovian diffusion processes on $\R^d$ we prove in various settings that if we start the process from an initial probability measure satisfying GCB, then at later times GCB holds, and estimates for the constant are provided.
-Under additional conditions, we show that GCB holds for the unique invariant measure.
-This gives a semigroup interpolation method to prove Gaussian concentration for measures which are not available in explicit form.
+We consider the behavior of the Gaussian concentration bound (GCB) under stochastic time evolution.
+More precisely, we consider a Markovian diffusion process on $\R^d$ and start the process from an initial distribution $\mu$ that satisfies GCB.
+We then study the question whether GCB is preserved under the time-evolution, and if yes, how the constant behaves as a function of time.
+In particular, if for the constant we obtain a uniform bound, then we can also conclude properties of the stationary measure(s) of the diffusion process.
+This question, as well as the methodology developed in the paper allows to prove Gaussian concentration via semigroup interpolation method, for measures which are not available in explicit form.

+We provide examples of conservation of GCB, loss of GCB in finite time, and loss of GCB at infinity.
 We also consider diffusions ``coming down from infinity'' for which we show that, from any starting measure, at positive times, GCB holds.
-Finally we consider non-Markovian difussion processes with drift of Ornstein-Uhlenbeck type, and general bounded predictable variance.
+Finally we consider a simple class of non-Markovian diffusion processes with drift of Ornstein-Uhlenbeck type, and general bounded predictable variance.